karnagowda/karnagowda.github.io/README.md

 <div class="photo-container-right">
   <img src="/assets/img/skwara_fig.png" alt="">
   <div class="description">
     <a href="https://doi.org/10.1038/s41559-023-02197-4">Statistically learning the functional landscape of microbial communities, <em>Nature Ecology & Evolution</em> (2023).</a> Imagine opening a freezer box full of strains and asking which combination of them would be best at performing a given function (e.g., producing or degrading a compound of interest).
 Screening all combinations of 10 strains requires at least a thousand experiments, and all combinations of 20 strains requires a million.
-Here, we show that searching the space of community configures may in fact be much easier than brute force.
-We do this by applying statistical learning to the concept of community function landscapes, showing in datasets and models that these landscapes are often smooth and thus possible to explore with only a handful of experiments.<br>
+Here, we show that searching the space of community configurations may in fact be much easier than brute force.
+We do this by applying statistical learning to the concept of <a href="https://doi.org/10.1016/j.cels.2022.12.011">community function landscapes</a>, showing in datasets and models that these landscapes are often smooth and thus possible to explore with only a handful of experiments.<br>
     <a href="https://doi.org/10.1038/s41559-023-02214-6"><em>News & Views by Daniel Amor.</em></a>
   </div>
 </div>